jackworthen/availability-group-toolbox/README.md

 ---

 ### `AG_check_status.sql`
-✅ **Mission:** Returns the current status of all availabilty groups and databases
+✅ **Mission:** Returns the current status of all availabilty groups and databases.

 **What it does:**
 - Outputs `AvailabilityGroupName, DatabaseName, AGState, failover_mode_desc, availability_mode_desc, isSuspended` for all AG databases
 - Easy way to quickly monitor and track the status of your AG.

+---

+### `AG_backup_restore_status.sql`
+✅ **Mission:** Monitors both the primary and secondary for backup and restore activity.

+**What it does:**
+- Allows the user to set the primary and secondary hosts and with a single click check the backup and restore status without having to switch connections manually.

 ---